 - 4.3 Functional Self Assessments (1) Governance and control self-assessments were completed by all Area Managers.
 The self-assessments cover compliance with the existing Authority Code of Corporate Governance, as well as key internal control arrangements within each service, and require evidence to be sited in relation to each question, and any significant plans for improvement within their area to be recorded. - 4.4 Area Manager Controls Assurance Statements (2) Each Area Manager personally signed a Controls Assurance Statement having reviewed the information and views compiled through the self assessment process to come to an opinion on the governance arrangements and internal control environment within their areas of responsibility.
 The completed functional self-assessments and Controls Assurance Statements were then considered by the Corporate Governance Steering Group (The Group). - 4.5 Evaluation of Internal Control Arrangements (10) The Authority's internal control arrangements were assessed in line with guidance from CIPFA's Financial Advisory Network. - 4.6 Views of Elected Members (11) The views of all Elected Members were sought via a questionnaire.
 Responses were received from 8 Members (54% return) and these were considered by the Group. - 4.7 Annual Review (12) The Group considered all aspects of corporate governance and supporting documentation including the existing Code of Corporate Governance to identify the areas that need to be amended to bring the Code in line with the new framework.
-Consequently the Group were able to form a view on the adequacy of the Authority's overall governance arrangements for incorporation in the Annual Governance Statement.
-Members are asked to note that the process was subject to a review by internal audit this year who concluded that the arrangements in place were good.
+Consequently the Group were able to form a view on the adequacy of the Authority's overall governance arrangements for incorporation in the Annual Governance Statement - 5 FINDINGS OF THE CORPORATE GOVERNANCE STEERING GROUP - 5.1 Functional Self Assessments and Area Manager Controls Assurance Statements were examined to ensure that all documents had been completed in full and to identify any issues of significance. - 5.2 It was noted that all Area Managers have identified some future plans for improvement to their governance and control arrangements.
+The future plans for improvement were summarised and issues highlighted to identify any which were significant in terms of the Authority's overall governance and control environment.